ThalesGroup/secure-ml/security-plan/ml-secplan-detailed.md

 HS3 | Incident response | Project teams must have an incident response plan in place to handle security incidents related to AI and ML, such as data breaches or cyber-attacks.
 This includes measures such as incident management, forensics communication plans and associated people to be involved.
 HS4 | Governance and oversight | Project teams must establish governance and oversight structures to ensure that AI and ML systems are developed, deployed, and used in a secure and ethical manner.
 This includes measures such as compliance frameworks, security dashboards, and risk management processes and waivers.
 HS5 | Continuous monitoring | Project teams must implement continuous monitoring of AI and ML systems to detect and respond to security incidents in real-time.
 This can include measures such as logging, monitoring, and analytics.

-## Exceptions
-Exceptions to this ML Security Policy may be granted in certain circumstances, subject to a thorough review and approval process.
-Exceptions will be considered on a case-by-case basis and should follow the principle of maintaining an acceptable level of risk while ensuring the security and privacy of ML systems.

-## Exception Request
-- Any employee or team seeking an exception to this policy must submit a formal exception request to the designated authority.
-- The exception request should include a detailed justification for the proposed deviation from the policy, along with supporting evidence, risk assessment, and mitigating controls, if applicable.

-## Review and Approval Process
-- The designated authority responsible for reviewing exceptions (DIS-ITE-Central Security) will assess the request in consultation with relevant stakeholders, including the ML solutoin owner, development team, legal department, and data privacy officers.
-- The review process will consider the potential impact on security, privacy, compliance, and the organization's risk tolerance.
-- The designated authority will communicate the decision regarding the exception request to the requesting party in a timely manner.

-## Documentation and Tracking
-- Approved exceptions will be documented, including the rationale for the exception, mitigating controls (if any), and any additional safeguards implemented.
-- The exceptions and their associated documentation will be tracked and periodically reviewed to ensure continued compliance and evaluate the need for ongoing exceptions.

-## Periodic Review
-- All exceptions granted under this policy will be subject to periodic review to assess their ongoing necessity and appropriateness.
-- The designated authority will conduct reviews at least annually or whenever there are significant changes in the ML system, security landscape, or regulatory requirements.

-## Policy Updates
-This exception section of the policy will be periodically reviewed and updated to incorporate lessons learned, emerging best practices, and changes in regulations or organizational requirements.

-Please note that exceptions to this policy should be considered exceptions rather than the norm, and the organization should strive to adhere to the policy's guidelines and best practices.
-Exceptions should be granted sparingly and with a clear understanding of the associated risks and mitigation strategies.